 In Oregon, your tax rates largely depend on your taxation structure.
-Instead of a traditional income tax, businesses taxed as corporations will be subject to the corporate activity tax and the corporate excise tax.
-Meanwhile, businesses taxed as pass-through entities will pay rates ranging between 5% and 9.9%.
+Instead of a traditional income tax, businesses taxed as corporations will be subject to the corporate activity tax ($250 plus .057% of annual income over $1 million) and the corporate excise tax of 6.6-7.6%.
+Meanwhile, businesses taxed as pass-through entities will pay rates ranging between 4.75% and 9.9%.
 Of course, C corporations will also be taxed at the federal rate of 21% (and so will your LLC, if you choose to be taxed as a C corp), while LLC profits are still subject to federal personal income tax brackets.

 How long does it take to form an LLC or corporation in Oregon?

 Business formation turnaround times vary considerably from state to state.
 In Oregon, online business formations take an average of five hours to process.
 Meanwhile, paper forms can take six weeks or longer.
 Find up-to-date real-time processing estimates on the Secretary of State’s website.

 How many small businesses are there in Oregon today?

 There are roughly 397,000 small businesses currently operating in Oregon, comprising all but 0.6% of businesses in the state.
 Close to 55% of Oregon’s workforce is employed by one of these businesses.

 What are the top official state resources for entrepreneurs?